zimuxin/bitnodes-java-client/README.md

 ## Developer Builds

-This is primarily a Java project, however, the compilation dependency on `com.dslplatform:dsl-json-processor` requires [Mono](http://www.mono-project.com/).
+The compilation dependency on `com.dslplatform:dsl-json-processor` requires [Mono](http://www.mono-project.com/).
 The Docker image [comodal/alpine-jdk-mono](https://hub.docker.com/r/comodal/alpine-jdk-mono/) can be used so that you do not have to install Mono.

 ### Docker Compile Example
 ```sh